 - 32. The authors of this note recommend restricting the ESG and green assessment criteria to the instrument or issuer under examination, and not extending it to third-party activities linked to them via the supply chain, upstream or downstream (included the so-called 'enabling' activities).
 Although such extension makes sense from a conceptual point of view, its implementation would be difficult before it is adopted by market standards. - 33.
 Also related to the approach to be taken, but specifically for green debt securities, are the following questions: - a) There is some debate as to whether the criteria for greenness should follow the principle of proceeds/revenues/activities 'causing no harm' to the environment, or the more stringent one of making a 'positive contribution' to the environment.
-While there is debate, WS.12 recommends the latter and this Issues Note reaffirms this recommendation in line with the corresponding decision taken by G20 DGI-3 Rec 4 Task Team and the ICMA principles. - b) G20 DGI-3 Rec 4 explicitly excludes 'transition bonds' (where proceeds are used to fund the transition towards a reduced climate impact, even if the underlying activity is not properly labelled as 'green' 11) from its scope of work, yet this exclusion does not imply that such bonds are not conceptually within the green ecosystem.
-The AEG should decide whether transition bonds are to be covered, taking into account that their exclusion from DGI-3 Rec 4 means that source data may not be readily available.
-At the same time, it has to be considered that their exclusion might entail practical difficulties, as it might be difficult to exclude them from some financial data sources (e.g. data on ESG-labelled investment funds).
+While there is debate, WS.12 recommends the latter and this Issues Note reaffirms this recommendation in line with the corresponding decision taken by G20 DGI-3 Rec 4 Task Team and the ICMA principles. - b) G20 DGI-3 Rec 4 explicitly excludes 'transition bonds' (where proceeds are used to fund the transition towards a reduced climate impact, even if the underlying activity is not properly labelled as 'green'11) from its scope of work, yet this exclusion does not imply that such bonds are not conceptually within the green ecosystem.
+The AEG-BOPCOM meeting in February 2024 discussed whether transition bonds should be covered, taking into account that their exclusion from DGI-3 Rec 4 means that source data may not be readily available.
+At the same time, their exclusion might entail practical difficulties, as it might be difficult to exclude them from some financial data sources (e.g. data on ESG-labelled investment funds).
 Finally, it should be noted that the definition of 'transition' is subject to more uncertainty than other sustainability concepts, and no definition of it has been agreed at international level.
 In this context, the European Union (EU) is considering the inclusion of an amber category in its taxonomy framework to capture 'transition' projects.
+The AEG-BOPCOM meeting concluded that the general advice should be to exclude transition bonds, but if a country wishes to include them or cannot exclude them, then they can be included in 'other ESG debt securities' (see Section 4) and this should be made clear in the metadata.